martinsam/cozy-dev-docs/source/index.md

   <a href="https://couchdb.apache.org" target="_blank"><img src="images/couchdb.png" style="width: 30%"></a>
 </p>

-**CouchDB** is surely less-known, but definetly reliable.
+**CouchDB** is surely less-known, but definitely reliable.
 As a proper Erlang program, it has proven its strength and stability.
 A consistent, well-documented API, plus wonderful replication capabilities: the recipe of what we love on a database engine.